GoogleCloudPlatform/iot-device-sdk-embedded-c/doc/porting_guide.md

 #### Optional feature flag

    - `threading`            - POSIX only.
-Causes publication, subcription, and connection callbacks to be called on separate threads.
+Causes publication, subscription, and connection callbacks to be called on separate threads.
 If not set, application callbacks are called on the main thread of the Device SDK's event system.

 #### File system flag